eyedeekay/Services/README.md

  - Hosting this site(The one in this repository) requires a checkout of this repository.
 It can be anywhere, the script finds the correct directory to use.
- - Requires `docker` and `bash`(Not `dash` or `mksh`, `bash`), as well as an I2P router.
-UDP services require either i2pd or a freestanding proxy capable of supporting UDP traffic.
- - SAM is expected to be enabled on the I2P Router for some services, including hosting this site with eephttpd.

 ```bash
 #!/usr/bin/env bash